Amankhan-mobipixels/Mobipixels/README.md

         MobileAds.initialize(this)  //initialize ads in application class or onCreate of splash screen

-       // you can also use mediation but you will initialize adapter for initialization instead of (MobileAds.initialize(this)) and the platform dependencies you want mediation with
+       // you can also use mediation but you will initialize adapter for initialization instead of (MobileAds.initialize(this)) and the platform dependencies you want mediation with.

         loadInterstitialAd(this, getString(R.string.interstitial_ad))